 - What is done with laser, can teeth be whitened, can teeth be treated with laser, what are the prices?

 Lasers are one of the current alternative treatment methods in medicine and dentistry.
 Laser devices are used in different areas as hard and soft tissue lasers.
-With hard tissue lasers, teeth and bones can be studied.
+Hard tissue lasers can work on teeth and bones.
 With this type of laser devices, roughening is done in order to clean the caries in the teeth and to hold the composite fillings to the teeth more strongly.
 The biggest advantage of laser caries removal for the patient is the absence of vibration caused by rotary instruments and the associated discomfort.
 Since laser devices work by vaporizing the applied tissue, they do not cause discomfort and pain while cleaning the caries.
 Most of the time, anesthesia is not needed.
 Tooth cutting can also be done for crown bridge work with laser, and a comfortable work can be provided especially in patients with dentin sensitivity.
 Hard tissue laser devices are also used in bone-oriented applications in the fields of Periodontology, Implantology and Maxillofacial Surgery.
 Swelling and pain that may occur after working with conventional instruments are not observed after laser applications due to the vaporization feature of lasers.
 Soft tissue lasers find use in operations performed on intraoral soft tissues.

 It is used for shaping and repositioning the gums, removing dark discolorations, removing excess tissues-formations.
 Local anesthesia, which is often used in the form of a spray, is sufficient for these procedures to be painless.
 It is observed that there is no need for stitches after the procedure, bleeding control is good, and complaints of pain and swelling are minimal.